 Types of Sex Crime Charges in Saline County, MO

-- Rape: Defined under Missouri Law as nonconsensual sexual intercourse or penetration, rape is a felony offense with potential sentences from 5 years in prison up to life without parole as outlined in Missouri Revised Statute § 566.030.
+- Rape: Rape involves nonconsensual sexual intercourse or penetration and is treated as a serious felony in Missouri, with possible prison sentences ranging from 5 years up to life without parole under Missouri Revised Statute § 566.030.

-- Sexual Assault: Sexual assault in Saline County, MO refers to any unwanted sexual contact, including groping or inappropriate touching.
-In Missouri, it’s a felony offense that may lead to up to 30 years in prison depending on the severity of the case and any prior offenses.
+- Sexual Assault: When someone is accused of sexual assault in Saline County, MO, it typically involves unwanted sexual touching or physical contact, including groping.
+In Missouri, this is considered a serious felony.
+If convicted, you could face up to 30 years in prison depending on the nature of the offense.

 - Statutory Rape: Statutory rape occurs when an individual engages in sexual activity with a minor who is below the age of consent, as they are considered too young to be capable of giving informed consent.
 The age of consent in Saline County and elsewhere in Missouri is 17 years old, and engaging in sexual activity with a minor under the age of 14 as an adult can result in charges of statutory rape in the first degree.